 This will reinstated the licence from the time the notice was received to the person who gave the notice.
-You must within this period, also give notice of the application to the Police.
+You must within this period, also give notice of the application to the Police and if the licence authorised the sale of alcohol and/or late night refreshment the Home Office (Immigration Enforcement).
 If you do not give this notice the licence will again lapse at the end of the initial 28 day period.
 The notice will take effect unless it is cancelled by the Police, in this case a hearing will be arranged and Middlesbrough Council's Licensing Committee will consider the notice and representations from the Police.